How to Become a Social Worker

 Social work licensure is necessary for those wishing to practice social work professionally.
 Licensure ensures social workers meet specific educational and work experience requirements and adhere to a professional code of ethics.

-It’s crucial to consult your state’s social work regulatory board to understand the specific licenses available and their requirements.
+Each state maintains its own regulations for education, experience, supervision, and examinations.
+It’s crucial to consult your state’s social work regulatory board to understand license options and requirements.

 Social Worker Salary and Job Outlook